Influence of William Shakespeare: Blank verse

 "Shakespeare's blank verse is one of the most important of all his influences on the way the English language was written".
-He used the blank verse throughout in his writing career experimenting and perfecting it.
+He used the blank verse throughout his writing career, experimenting and perfecting it.
 The free speech rhythm gave Shakespeare more freedom for experimentation.
 "Adaptation of free speech rhythm to the fixed blank-verse framework is an outstanding feature of Shakespeare's poetry".
 The striking choice of words in commonplace blank verse influenced "the run of the verse itself, expanding into images which eventually seem to bear significant repetition, and to form, with the presentation of character and action correspondingly developed, a more subtle and suggestive unity".
 Expressing emotions and situations in form of a verse gave a natural flow to language with an added sense of flexibility and spontaneity.

 Poetry

 He introduced in poetry two main factors – "verbal immediacy and the moulding of stress to the movement of living emotion".
 Shakespeare's words reflected the passage of time with "fresh, concrete vividness" giving the reader an idea of the time frame.
-His remarkable capacity to analyze and express emotions in simple words was noteworthy:
+His remarkable capacity to analyse and express emotions in simple words was noteworthy: